esialb/teensy-sisc-doc/README.md

 No registers are directly available to programs, however `PC` is memory-mapped to address `0xFFFF`.

-All devices, including I/O devices, are memory-mapped to the negative address space.
+All devices, including I/O devices, are memory-mapped.

 ## Examples